astratto/kitchen-inspector/README.md

 In particular, this tool checks whether the dependencies specified in a cookbook's metadata are up to date or not.
 It also shows whether one of the servers must be aligned.

-By default, dependencies are recursively analyzed.
+By default, dependencies are recursively analyzed and transitive dependencies are marked with a * (star).

 It assumes that your kitchen is composed by: